nyc-study-project/spot-management/README.md

 # TODO
 - Deploy on team's Cloud Run
+- Add pictures of demo data visible in Cloud SQL (Postgres) to README
+- Async Geocoding
+    - Test connection to Google Geocode API
+    - Add pictures of OpenAPI doc showing 201 + 202 async examples to README
-- How to automatically get geocode after creating a new studyspot and updating the street/city of an existing spot.
+    - Create code to automatically get geocode after creating a new studyspot or updating the street/city of an existing spot